 - Economics and Education ...
-4
+3

 - Education Policy ...
-15
+11

 - Politics and Education ...
-31
+22

 - Sociology and Education ...
-38

-Education Policy & Social Analysis

-Contact Information

-Department Chair: Professor Aaron Pallas

-Contact: Sherene Alexander

-Email: epsa@tc.columbia.edu

-Phone: 212.678.3165

-Fax: 212.678.3589

-Address: 212 Zankel

-Box: 11
+27

+1

+THE DEPARTMENT OF EDUCATION POLICY & SOCIAL ANALYSIS

-Mission
+Our Mission

 The mission of The Department of Education Policy and Social Analysis is to engage in cutting-edge research and teaching to address critical problems affecting education and to contribute to informed analysis and action to promote educational achievement and equity.

 EPSA starts out with a broad and inclusive view of the kinds of issues that its faculty and students might consider important to address.
 Explicitly, we are interested in both formal institutions of schooling and the political, bureaucratic, organizational, economic, and social factors that profoundly affect both schools and the broader educational enterprise.
 We are interested in the role that families, communities, and civil society can play in promoting education outside the school building walls.
 We have a special interest and capability in addressing issues from pre-K through higher education, in identifying ways in which laws and institutions affect education, and in understanding the growing role of private for-profit and nonprofit organizations in delivering education technologies and services.
 Issues relating to racial and socioeconomic equity are central to the research and teaching interests of many of our faculty members and students.

-Students in this department will develop general skills of policy research and analysis, along with general perspectives on policy development and implementation that are

-widely applicable to other domains of public policy.
+Students in this department will develop general skills of policy research and analysis, along with general perspectives on policy development and implementation that are widely applicable to other domains of public policy.
 We do hope to link education policy with other social issues and domains such as health policy.
 Social analysis grounded in disciplinary studies in sociology, political science, and economics should inform applied policy studies and vice versa.

-Economics and Education
+ECONOMICS AND EDUCATION

-Department of - Education Policy & Social Analysis
+Department of Education Policy & Social Analysis

-Contact Information

-Phone: (212) 678-3677

-Fax: (212) 678-3677

-Email: kc2610@tc.columbia.edu

-Director: Prof. Judith Scott-Clayton

 Program Description

 Why Economics & Education?

 Economic concepts and analytic methods are increasingly influential in education policy and administration, and graduates who can combine quantitative skills with substantive expertise are in high demand.
-Our program prepares students to apply the economic approach, as well as its methodogical tools, to contemporary education policy issues both domestically and globally.
+Our program prepares students to apply the economic approach, as well as its methodological tools, to contemporary education policy issues both domestically and globally.
 Why Teachers College, Columbia University?

-If you want examples of how economic concepts and methods can be applied to real-world education research and policy, check out some of the work highlighted in our faculty profiles.
+If you want examples of how economic concepts and methods can be applied to real- world education research and policy, check out some of the work highlighted in our faculty profiles.
 Our faculty includes renowned scholars studying higher education, K-12 educational institutions, educational markets and privatization, and international education and economic development, among other areas.
 Our scholars play prominent roles in their respective areas of specialization and their work is featured regularly not only in academic publications but also in policy conversations around the world.
-Our program is situated in a dynamic intellectual environment: a world-class institution in a world-class city.
-Students in the Economics & Education program benefit from the rich, multidiciplinary environment within TC's Department of Education Policy and Social Analysis (EPSA), which also includes programs in Education Policy, Politics and Education, and Sociology and Education.
+Our program is situated in a dynamic intellectual environment: a world-class institution in a worldclass city.
+Students in the Economics & Education program benefit from the rich, multidisciplinary environment within TC's Department of Education Policy and Social Analysis (EPSA), which also includes programs in Education Policy, Politics and Education, and Sociology and Education.
 Students and faculty across the four programs interact around shared research and policy interests, and students in the Economics and Education program are encouraged to take advantage of the broader resources in EPSA.
 These broader resources include not just relevant course offerings, but also policy events, seminars, student-led "pop-up" conversations on current topics, job networking events, and social gatherings.
-And of course, the inifinite social, cultural, and intellectual opportunities of New York City are all right outside your doorstep.
+And of course, the infinite social, cultural, and intellectual opportunities of New York City are all right outside your doorstep.
 What will I do in the program?